skrub-data/skrub/doc/end_to_end_pipeline.rst

 Turning a dataframe into a numerical feature matrix
 ---------------------------------------------------

-A dataframe can contain columns of all kind of types.
-We usually refer such data to "heterogeneous" data.
-A good numerical representation of these columns help analytics and statistical learning.
+A dataframe can contain columns of all kinds of types.
+We usually refer to such data as "heterogeneous" data.
+A good numerical representation of these columns helps with analytics and statistical learning.

 The :class:`TableVectorizer` gives a turn-key solution by applying different data-specific encoders to the different columns.
-It makes reasonable heuristic choices that are not necessarily optimal since it is not aware of the learner used for the machine learning task).
+It makes reasonable heuristic choices that are not necessarily optimal since it is not aware of the learner used for the machine learning task.
 However, it already provides a typically very good baseline.

 The :class:`TableVectorizer` handles the following type of data: